sbussemaker/FKG-Architecture-for-Dutch-Cadastral-Data/README.md

 - **CBS**: Population 651,446, 342,847 households, avg income €31,900
 - **Rijkswaterstaat**: Erasmusbrug (bridge), Nieuwe Maas river, A15 highway

+## 🤖 AI Agent

+The system includes an **intelligent AI agent** powered by Azure OpenAI that can answer natural language questions by querying multiple MCP services.

+**How it works:**
+1. You ask a question in plain English
+2. The agent determines which services to query
+3. It gathers data from Kadaster, CBS, and/or Rijkswaterstaat
+4. It synthesizes the information into a comprehensive answer

+**Example questions:**
+- "What is the population of Amsterdam?"
+- "Compare the infrastructure in Utrecht and Rotterdam"
+- "Tell me about the property and demographics in Amsterdam"
+- "Which city has the highest population density?"

+See [AI-AGENT.md](AI-AGENT.md) for detailed documentation.

 ## MCP Services

 ### 1. Kadaster Service (Dutch Land Registry)